Workforce Development and Training

 NACCHO is committed to a competent workforce in local health departments (LHDs).
 NACCHO offers a variety of workshops and trainings, supports and promotes leadership development and core competency efforts, and engages in national policy discussions to address pressing public health workforce issues.

-The Workforce Resources page provides a list of helpful tools and information concerning the public health workforce.
+The Workforce Resource Center provides a list of helpful tools and information concerning the public health workforce.